DuncanSchouten/barber-jekyll/_works/cgph.markdown

 I completed my research with a heuristic analysis of the original website, using a 247-point checklist found [here](https://www.userfocus.co.uk/resources/guidelines.html).

-While not a substitute for user-testing, heuristic analyses offer valuable insights on a website’s usability as measured against a set of predetermined qualitative guidelines.
+* Show heuristic analysis

 While I knew this project would require a fully-redesigned website, heuristic analysis allowed me to become familiar with the original site and gauge what aspects should be carried forward in the new design.

 {::options parse_block_html="true" /}
 <div class="callout__red">